 Only 25 km east of Queenstown, the Gibbston Valley falls gently to the Kawarau Gorge and the beautifully rugged river below.
 Located on the 45th Latitude, once considered far too southerly to support vines, Gibbston has exceeded all expectations as a wine growing region.
 This subregions has prevent be a multi award winning region for wine growing due in part to its near continental climate, where warm days and cool nights evoke memories of Burgundy and the north-facing slopes benefit from sunshine all year round.
 The area is also known for long dry autumns, accompanied by warm daylight temperatures, which ensures slow ripening and intense flavour development.
 Four season a year, Gibbston is an extraordinary area to visit.

 Just 5 mins from Kinross, located at an elevation of 380 metres Coal Pit's Gibbston vineyard takes its name from the historical coal pit site in the nearby mountain ranges.

-First planted in 1994 with Pinot Noir and Sauvignon Blanc, Coal Pit is now one of the few "single" vineyards in Gibbston where the grapes are grown, picked and crafted on site to express the distinct purity of the wines from this unique Central Otago terroir.
-The wines are all produced to exacting and traditional methods being ages in French oak barrels for a minimum of 12 months.
+First planted in 1994 with Pinot Noir and Sauvignon Blanc, Coal Pit is a highly regarded and internationally recognised Gibbston vineyard.
+All winemaking activity from growing, picking and crafting happens on site, by the female lead team, to express the distinct purity of the wines from this unique Central Otago terroir.
+The wines are all produced to exacting and traditional methods, aged in French oak barrels for a minimum of 12 months, utilising certified sustainable practices.